Covid-19 pandemic in pictures: updated graphs that matter to South Africans - BizNews.com

 The Western Cape’s infection rate exceeds that of all the European countries.

-New Zealand having a dribble of new cases among arrivals, Australia seeing a worrying increase.

-The downward drift in new cases has largely halted in Europe, several countries showing increases.
+New Zealand had two days without any new cases, Australia recorded 84 new cases yesterday.

+Daily new cases in Europe reduced this past week, though France and the UK exceeded 800 yesterday.

-Russia has the greatest number of cases, and France has the worst death rate.
+Russia has the greatest number of total cases, and France has the worst death rate.

-Total world cases now heading for 10 million at the rate over 150,000 per day.

 - Douglas Parker is the Managing Director of Douglas Parker Associates.
 There is more info on his website: http://www.douglasparker.co.za/.